Riebart/litt/README.md

 Would produce a time record with the _Development_ and _Documentation_ tags, but instead of the alias' description, the one provided on the command line will be used.

+To view all aliases configured, use `tt alias` without arguments, and to replace an alias run with key _AKey_, use `tt alias --key AKey {Options}`.
+To remove an alias with key _AKey_, simply overwrite it with a new alias that specifies no options (i.e. `tt alias --key AKey`).

 ## Amending Time Records

 Time records committed to the ledger are not immutable, and changes can be made with `tt amend` which takes the same options as `tt track` without the positional argument.
 Note that `--id` has a different meaning to `tt amend` as it does in `tt stop`; that is for `tt amend`, the `--id` option is mandatory, and indicates which time record the edits should be applied to.

 Values to options given to `tt amend` will **replace** the values on the specified time record with the exception of `--tag` which will **append** to the tags associated with the specified time record.
 Any values set in the specified record that are not explicitly overridden on the `tt amend` command line will be left unmodified.

+### Mutating History

+Note that LITT takes some pointers from Mercurial and does not include significant tools for editing history in complex or detailed ways.
+For example, interruptions to stopwatch tracked time periods cannot be edited with `tt amend`.
+Since the authoritative ledger is a JSON file, if you need to do complex edits to history you will want to do so with other tools (such as `jq`), or a text editor.

 ## Reading the Ledger